ruchirmathur/chatapp/README.md

 3. Cache - This component is required to cache messages
 4. Database - This component will hold the following information

-   a.
-User Data
+   1. User Data
-   b.
-Message Data
+   2. Message Data

 5. Blob Storage - This storage is needed to store photos and videos that are shared between the users
 6. Messaging system - This is needed to push messages to those users who are not online.
 When the users are online then the message is sent to them